 300 North is an important connection for West High School students, Marmalade Library patrons, neighbors, commuters, and people bicycling.
 300 North crosses five rail lines, including three owned by Union Pacific Railroad (UPRR) and two by UTA (FrontRunner).
 Because freight trains frequently stop or move slowly in this area, long delays, often over an hour, are common.
 These delays disproportionately affect West High students and residents who live west of 500 West.
 People walking and bicycling will sometimes illegally cross the tracks and through or under the train cars.
 This is especially hazardous with possibly unseen high speed trains passing on adjacent tracks.
 In addition, the nearest reasonable detours for walking and bicycling are far enough away that they are not considered feasible alternatives.

 The walking and bicycling bridge will enhance mobility and safety by providing a means to cross the tracks safely and without undue delay.

 - Improve safety for walking and bicycling on 300 North near the railroad

 - Enhance connectivity, particularly to West High and for youth

-The City is working with UTA and other partners to build the bridge by the end of 2021.
-Final design will take place in 2020.
-The community will be involved and informed throughout the project, particularly before and during construction.
+The City is working with UTA and other partners to build the bridge by the spring of 2022.
+Final design will take place in early 2021.

 Please contact the project manager for questions or more information on this project: